-When you get to the end of the T-shirt, you'll have something that looks a little like the T-shirt yarn in the picture, with one loop left and a triangular or rectangular piece connecting the loop.
+When you get to the end of the T-shirt, you'll have something that looks a little like the strips and slit in the picture, with a triangular or rectangular piece connecting the two parts.

 Finishing the T-Shirt Yarn

-Now that your T-shirt yarn is all cut out, it's simply a matter of rolling the yarn into a ball and you can use it just as you would any other yarn.
+Now that your T-shirt yarn is all cut out, it's merely a matter of rolling it into a ball, and you can use it just as you would any other fiber.

 Before you start rolling, though, you'll probably want to encourage the edges to roll up, leaving fewer of the raw edges exposed.
 To do that, take the yarn by the length and give it a hard tug between your hands.
 You can also roll it a bit between your fingers as you go to help the raw edges move to the inside.
 Even after this treatment, the edges might not be completely perfect, but that's part of the beauty of making your own yarn.